 Tactical and strategic PDCA (Plan-Do-Check-Act) loops

-The « Vision Kanri » Strategy deployement method
+The « Vision Kanri » Strategy deployment method

 The process consists of 7 steps, like the Hoshin Kanri, but adapted